NASM CNC Study Guide

 Essential Amino Acids

-These are the Building blocks for our muscle tissue and other body proteins, and three of them are the most abundant amino acids in the body.
-Greater muscle synthesis occurs with the ingestion of leucine alone, the others aid this also.
-These are oftentimes taken in conjunction with the protein powders.
+These are the Building blocks for our muscle tissue and other body proteins; three of them are the most abundant amino acids in the body.
+Greater muscle synthesis occurs with ingesting leucine alone; the others also aid this.
+These are oftentimes taken in conjunction with protein powders.

 HMB